JazzLikeFruit/Alreviews/README.md

 ## Data sources

-The data sources that will be used to gather the needed information are:
+The data sources that will be used to gather the neesded information are:

 - Spotify: Spotify (Swedish media services provider and music streaming service) will be used to gather all the infomation about the albums.